awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

   + Teradici PCoIP agents and drivers
   + STXHD agents and drivers
   + AWS and WorkSpaces certificates
   + Skylight agent

+**Requirements to create Amazon Linux custom images**
++ All applications to be included in the image must be installed outside of the /home directory \(or user volume\)\.
++ The root volume \(/\) should be less than 97% full\.
++ The following components are required in an image; otherwise, the WorkSpaces you launch from the image will not function correctly:
+  + Cloud\-init
+  + Teradici PCoIP agents and drivers
+  + Skylight agent

 **Best Practices**